PACO-CPU/minimal-mistakes/_docs/023-test-tools.md

 ```

 - Now this will boot the virtual machine.
-Eventually the entry of a user name is required.
- Enter root (no password required).
-When logged in, the test program can simply be
+Eventually a user name is requested to be logged in.
+The test program can then be run by:
- run by:

 ```
 $ /root/test-program

 ```
+** How to read the results in qemu? **

+** Conclude **